saadbinamjad/foodbase/README.txt

 A php project, using codeIgniter.
-No coding standards was followed, since it was developed during univeristy days.
+No coding standards was followed, since it was developed during university days.

 A raw sql file is given, that will act as migration and seeding to bootstrap the project.